 Many studies have identified responses to hydroclimatic changes at a species-specific level (Pershing et al. 2015, Le Bris et al. 2018), and others have focused on responses at higher levels of ecological organization and at large spatial scales like the Northeast US Continental Shelf Large Marine Ecosystem (Lucey & Nye 2010, Fenwick et al. 2024).
 Fewer studies have explored temperature-linked changes to the community ecology of GoM nearshore regions.
 We were interested in characterizing seasonal and interannual patterns of Casco Bay species assemblages, with an emphasis on the effect temperature has on these patterns.
 Many ecologically and economically important species use this area, connecting it to larger spatial scales and several levels of biological organization.
 Atlantic silverside and Atlantic herring, as highly abundant and important forage species with differing adaptability to temperatures experienced in Casco Bay, were used as focal species to estimate the effects of temperature on growth and abundance.

 The phenology and relative abundances of Casco Bay nearshore fishes, and the effects of increasing nearshore surface temperatures, were illustrated through the analysis of 11 years of seine survey data.
 Catch was dominated by a few species of pelagic fish, including herring and silverside.
 There was a clear seasonal progression to community structure, which is closely tied to the relative abundances of these focal species.
 Most sites in the early summer period (weeks 24-28) were best described by high herring catches and relatively low catches of other species.
 Similarly, GAMs indicated a strong positive effect of both early weeks and cooler temperatures on herring abundance, but a strong negative effect for the same conditions on silverside abundance.
-The mid summer period (weeks 29-33) is a transitional period, where temperatures rapidly increase and community assemblage shifts to generally be more silverside-dominated as YOY silverside recruit to the seine and herring leave the nearshore area.
+The mid summer period (weeks 29-33) is a transitional period, where temperatures rapidly increase and community assemblage shifts to generally be more silverside-dominated as YOY silverside recruit to the seine and herring leave the nearshore area; note that we have no information on how far or deep juvenile herring go when then leave the reach of our beach seine.
 This is especially true of sites in and around the Presumpscot River estuary, which are typically warmer than the sites with less freshwater influence.
 The late summer period (weeks 34-39) had a strong negative effect on herring regardless of temperature.
 Though there was generally a strong positive effect on silverside abundance in this period, this effect was weakened when surface temperatures exceeded 20°C.

 The ties between community structure and seasonal warming were evident when analyzing at site-specific and short-time scales.
 We hypothesized that longer-term warming would also result in changes in community structure and somatic growth at larger spatial and temporal scales.
 It was expected that years with average temperatures exceeding the CRP average would benefit silverside and disadvantage herring, resulting in altered community structure and opposing effects on growth.
 Community structure viewed through an annual, whole-Bay lens did not clearly follow this pattern.
 Though two years categorized as cooler than the CRP average (2014 and 2017) had relatively high herring abundance and were best described by a herring-dominated community structure, the remaining cool years (2015, 2018) had relatively low herring abundance and were best described by a silverside-dominated community structure.
 All years categorized as warmer were best described by a silverside-dominated community structure.